 Setting New Rules

-At the beginning of this article, I claimed that Fawkes broke the mold for palatable Christian fiction because it accomplished techniques that are rarely done well.
+At the beginning of this article, I claimed that Fawkes breaks the mold for palatable Christian fiction because it accomplishes techniques that are rarely done well.
 However, Fawkes doesn’t disregard the rules as much as it honors the right ones.